Communications principles

 • Official photography (must be GDPR-compliant)

-An effective example of a communications pack can be found on the UAS communications SharePoint site – this was for the 2022 ‘Be energy friendly campaign’.
+Examples of communications packs can be found on the UAS communications SharePoint site. .

 Urgent communications

 If you have an urgent email (particularly of a security-nature) that you need to disseminate to divisions and departments, contact the relevant UAS Communications Lead, who can liaise with Divisional Communications Leads to disseminate the information in the most effective way.
-Divisional Communications Leads have direct lines of communication with Divisional Registrars, HAFs and Heads of Department.
+Divisional Communications Leads have direct lines of communication with Divisional Registrars, Heads of Administration and Finance (HAFs) and Heads of Department (HoDs).

 Principles of how newsletters should be used

-Where possible, newsletters should be sent using a GDPR compliant mailing client that allows analytics to be gathered.
+Where possible, newsletters should be sent using a GDPR compliant mailing client, such as Adestra, that allows analytics to be gathered.

-They should be sent as email text, and not as attached PDF or Word documents – or included as text within images.
-This is for accessibility reasons.
+They should be sent as email text, and not as attached PDF or Word documents – or included as text within images, for accessibility reasons.

 Creating new newsletters